astronomer/airflow-guides/guides/what-is-a-hook.md

 Operators are the main building blocks of Airflow, but operators rely heavily upon Hooks to interact with all of their source and destination systems.

 Hooks are used as a away to abstract the methods you would use against a source system.
-Any source system you want to interact with in theory will need a hook for it.
+Hooks should be used when interacting with any external system.

 The `S3Hook` below just shows how a hook can import a standard library (in this case, boto3) and expose some of the most common methods.